|

 Why Samuel Wilcoxson settled in eastern Estill County, Kentucky is a good question when one sees the land.
 Samuel and his son Squire seem to follow similar path locations and after Samuel dies, Squire moves on to Illinois.

 During these years in Estill County, Samuel’s sons are nearby.
 Squire and Elijah Wilcoxson are there from 1816 to 1827.
 Alfred is listed from 1819 to 1825.
 Isaiah is listed once in 1819.
 There is a George Wilcoxson 1817, 1822 -1823, 1826-1827 and do not know where to place him in the family except most of the Wilcoxsons including George were living on the Middle Fork of the Kentucky River.
-Who is he?
+George may be a son.
 On 6 May 1824, “George Wilcox” filed a deposition for the Estill County divorce trial of Thomas Brinegar, Sr. versus Rachael Brinegar.
 A Polly Wilcox was also mentioned in this trial.
 In 1820, there is a Lonnie Wilcoxon, and 1827, a Lami Wilcockson on the Middle Fork.
 These last two names may be transcription misspellings when the main tax record was made.

 In about 1820, one daughter, possibly Deborah, moved in with Samuel and Anna with several young children.
 Her first husband Daniel Jennings may have died.